CloudLabs-MOC/AI-102-AIEngineer/Instructions/22-azure-search.md

     .\modify-search.cmd
     ```

 1. When the script has finished, return to the **Overview** page for your Azure AI Search resource in the Azure portal and view the **Indexers** page.
-The periodically select **Refresh** to track the progress of the indexing operation.
+Periodically select **Refresh** to track the progress of the indexing operation.
 It may take a minute or so to complete.

     ![](./images/azsearch(34).png)

     *There may be some warnings for a few documents that are too large to evaluate sentiment.
-Often sentiment analysis is performed at the page or sentence level rather than the full document; but in this case scenario, most of the documents - particularly the hotel reviews, are short enough for useful document-level sentiment scores to be evaluated.*
+Often, sentiment analysis is performed at the page or sentence level rather than the full document, but in this case scenario, most of the documents, particularly the hotel reviews, are short enough for useful document-level sentiment scores to be evaluated.*

 ### Task 6.6: Query the modified index